-These Monster Cookies are seriously the best.
-Here is a short video showing you how to make them.
-Scroll to the end of this post to print out the recipe.
+These Monster Cookies are seriously the best recipe for Monster Cookies on the internet.
+Watch short video showing you how to make them, then scroll to the end of this post to print out the recipe so you can bake them at home.

 Monster cookies aren’t anything new.
 They’ve been around a very long time, and this recipe was tucked into my collection sometime way back in my pre-teen years.